Aliases for CTH Gene

 GeneCards Summary for CTH Gene

 CTH (Cystathionine Gamma-Lyase) is a Protein Coding gene.
 Diseases associated with CTH include Cystathioninuria and Gamma-Cystathionase Deficiency.
-Among its related pathways are Selenocompound metabolism and Viral mRNA Translation.
+Among its related pathways are One carbon pool by folate and Sulfur amino acid metabolism.
 GO annotations related to this gene include calmodulin binding and carbon-sulfur lyase activity.

 UniProtKB/Swiss-Prot for CTH Gene